la2050/archive/_projects/2018/everyoneon-digital-equity-champions-initiative-bringing-angelenos-online.md

 category_metrics:
   - Access to free wifi
   - Total number of local social media friends and connections Angelenos have
+category_other:
+  - LA is the best place to LEARN
+  - LA is the best place to CREATE
 body_class: tangerine

 ---